 “Jane Doe was driving the Explorer on I-95 in Virginia in May 2001 when she swerved to avoid a merging Winnebago.
 During the ensuing five rolls the Explorer roof crushed down to the back of the driver’s seat, and the deformed B-pillar caused 7 inches of slack in her seatbelt, which allowed her head to be crushed against the outside of the roof rail.
 Her husband and sister, who were passengers in the Explorer, walked away with minor orthopedic injuries.
 All occupants were wearing their seatbelts” pajcic

 Crashworthiness, roof deformation, internal reinforcements

-A high powered roof crush attorney will fully understand the complicated issues concerning:
+An experienced attorney focusing on roof crush lawsuits will fully understand the complicated issues concerning:

 - roof deformation,

 - internal reinforcements and